andrewbutterfield/CS4098-2017/Product-Backlog.md

 * `PML-TX Save PML to File`
 No point in transforming PML below if we can't save it afterwards!

+* `PML-TX Reorder Sequence`
+This takes a designated `sequence` construct and a permutation of the list [1..N] where N is the sequence length, and returns a sequence with its sub-constructs re-ordered correspondingly.

 * `PML-TX Serialise Branch (Naive)`
 Thss converts a designated branch construct into a sequence: